 - 3 Tablespoon Extra Virgin Olive Oil

-- To remove the bones from the shank, follow the directions below.
+- To remove the bones (save them) from the shank, follow the directions below.

 - Cut the meat in stew size cubes (about 2 inches square).

 - In a bowl, combine beef, lemon, soy sauce, ground black pepper, and worcestershire sauce